BlakeRedwolf/ReduxSimpleStarter/README.md

 ```
 state["4"]
 ```
 As opposed to using for loops and what not.
-Simple yet effective.

 ##### React Lifecycle Method